KDE/kdewin-installer/readme.txt

       A: May be by storing packages into category dirs 4 remove empty directories when removing packages 5 test creating start menu entries support
+    6 add support to create/remove start menu entries for a specific package, which is required for the installer

   2 command line installer
     1 add long command line options like operation mode --install, --erase, --list --query, ...